braingeneers/SIMS/README.md

 2. Set up the model training code in a `MYFILE.py` file, and run it with `python MYFILE.py`.
 A tutorial on how to set up training code is shown below.

 ## Training and inference
+The sims library uses a cell-by-gene matrix.
+This means our input data to the model should be an (M, N) matrix of M cells with expression levels across N different genes.
+The data should be log1p normalized before model training and model inference.

 To train a model, we can set up a SIMS class in the following way:

 ```python